St. Charles High School (Missouri)

 An official White House photo shows a member of the audience holding a "Thank You" sign during President Barack Obama's speech on medicare fraud and health care insurance reform in the auxiliary gym on March 10, 2010.

 St. Charles High School is a 9–12 public high school in St. Charles, Missouri, United States.
 The other high school in St. Charles, MO is St. Charles West High School.

 History

 St. Charles High School began as a two-year high school in 1899, expanding to a four-year program in 1902.
 Originally located at Fourth and Jefferson Streets, it is situated at the former home of the St. Charles Military Academy, to which it moved after a fire in 1918.
 The campus began with one building in 1923 and had expanded to four by the 1965–66 school year.
 Within a decade, overcrowding led to the division of the district into two high schools.
-After a fire in 1995 destroyed all but the oldest section of the building, which was a brick construction, the school was renovated.

 The school became racially integrated in 1955.